Sim4n6/plasoWiki/Troubleshooting-installation-issues.md

 TypeError: ('name must be a string or None', u'signature')
 ```

-This is an indication that construct is out-of-date.
+This indicates that an older not supported version of construct is installed on your system.
 Please make sure you update to the latest version.

 ```
 $ apt-cache policy python-construct
 ```

-Check to see if there is a more up-to-date version available, you may need to specifically indicate the version you would like to install, eg:
+Check to see if there is a more up-to-date version available, you may need to specifically indicate the version you would like to install, e.g.:

 ```
 $ sudo apt-get install python-construct=2.5.2-1